adstuart/azure-dnat-floatingip-csr/README.md

 # Closing

 You will probably never need to do this, but if someone ever asks _"Do we still need network engineers in the cloud?"_ just send them this link.

+Or, hopefully by the time you do need this, we can expose public IPs natively from AVS!